vda-lab/vda-lab.github.io/visds_resit2022.md

 1. Update your existing website by following the [Receiving new instructions](https://datavis-exercises.vercel.app/instructions/working_on_exercises) section.
 2. Create a fresh website for this term:
-** Create a new fork of the [exercise repository](https://gitlab.com/vda-lab/datavis_exercises).
+    1. Create a new fork of the [exercise repository](https://gitlab.com/vda-lab/datavis_exercises).
-** Create a Vercel deployment for your new fork.
+    2. Create a Vercel deployment for your new fork.
-** Send us your new Gitlab and Vercel urls per email!!!
+    3. Send us your new Gitlab and Vercel urls per email!!!

 **Do not delay asking for help if you run in to issues at this stage!**

 ## How to submit
 For the **designs**, we want you to submit a single zip-file which contains 2 folders: one called "diverge" with pictures of your diverge sketches, and one called "emerge" with pictures of your emerge sketches.
 We will create a Toledo/Blackboard assignment where you can upload them.

-For the **implementation**, we have created an additional folder in the git repository, just like we did for the final visualisations in May.
+For the **implementation**, we have created an additional folder in the git repository ("resit_project"), just like we did for the final visualisations in May.
 Remember that your visualisations have to show up on Vercel to get graded.